vbabiy/djangorestframework-camel-case/README.rst

 By default the package uses `rest_framework.renderers.JSONRenderer`.
-If you want to use another renderer (the only possible alternative is `rest_framework.renderers.UnicodeJSONRenderer`), you must specify it in your django settings file.
+If you want to use another renderer (the only possible alternative is `rest_framework.renderers.UnicodeJSONRenderer`, only available in DRF < 3.0), you must specify it in your django settings file.

 .. code-block:: python